-ANK 4 SCO
+ANK 4 SCORE 4

-SCORE 4.08

 Public commitment not to enforce patents in countries in scope.
 Novartis publicly pledges to neither file for nor enforce patents.
-This commitment applies in all Least Developed Countries, LICs and a subset of LMICs.
+This commitment applies in all Least Developed Countries,

 Publicly discloses information on patent status.
 Like most of its peers, Novartis discloses the patent statuses for small molecules in scope via the Pat-INFORMED database.
 Novartis discloses patent information, including filing date, grant number, grant date and jurisdiction.